THE CRAIG SCHOOL | 4TH GRADE | IRVINE, CA

 The first step is just a conversation

-Tell us about your child
+Tell us about your child.

-We talk
+We talk.

-Come see it
+Come see it.

 We move at your pace.
 No pressure.

-Common questions from 4th grade families
+Questions we hear from 4th grade families

 We've already tried accommodations.
 What makes TCS different?